 Doctor of Philosophy candidate

-He has already had the opportunity to share his work with other researchers at the United Nations Workshop on the Application of Global Navigation Satellite Systems and at the Student Conference on Conservation Science at the University of Queensland in Australia.
+Subhash has already had a number of opportunities to share his work with other researchers, and enjoyed the opportunity to attend the United Nations Workshop on the Application of Global Navigation Satellite Systems and the Student Conference on Conservation Science at the University of Queensland.

 An enjoyable postgraduate journey

-Expecting to complete his PhD in October 2021, Subhash already has a clear idea what he wants to do next.
+Expecting to complete his PhD later this year, Subhash already has a good idea what his next step will be.